 The second step is to estimate their fair value and the third step is to buy them when there's a significant margin of safety between the current price and that fair value estimate.
 And that's why I bought SThree in the middle of a stock market crash.

-Why I bought SThree in the middle of a stock market crash
+Why I bought SThree in the middle of a crash

 In March 2020, COVID-19 cases were skyrocketing and the UK was entering the first of several national lockdowns.
 It was a very memorable time for reasons both good and bad.